lambduhh/lambduhh.github.io/_posts/2019-10-10-colorjamoury.md

     return a + b + c

 adds_10_to_some_numbers = partial(adds_some_numbers, 10)

 if __name__ == '__main__':
     print(adds_10_to_some_numbers(10, 20))
 >> 40

 {% endhighlight %}

+So `partial` is kind of like your cool friend Greg who actually brings his own beer to the party.

+#